skylersaleh/SkyEmu/README.md

 Drag and drop a rom in to load it or click on the Load .GB/.GBC/.GBA button to open a menu to select a rom.

-Note: A GBA BIOS is not required as SkyEmu bundles an open source replacement BIOS.
-However, a dump of an official GBA BIOS should be used if you want to maximize accuracy or you like seeing the GBA intro.
+Note: Platform BIOS/Firmware files are not required as SkyEmu bundles open source replacement BIOS/stubs.
+However, it is strongly recommended to dump official BIOS/firmware as the open source replacements lack many of the features of the native firmware/BIOS (such as colorizing GB games and the startup splashes) and are not as accurate.

 ## Default Controls: